urnathan/libcody/README.md

 Copyright (C) 2020 Nathan Sidwell, nathan@acm.org

-libCODY is an implementation of a comminication protocol between compilers and build systems.
+libCODY is an implementation of a communication protocol between compilers and build systems.

 **WARNING:**  This is preliminary software.